Library user conduct

 Guidelines

-- Quality of design, illustrations, or production
+- Literary and artistic merit: quality of writing, design, illustrations or production

-- Availability and price
+- Availability

-- Availability of space and shelving/maintenance considerations
+- Availability of space and shelving and maintenance considerations

 - Relation to existing collections and other material on the subject